Strive-School/ai_setup/operating_system/ubuntu.md

 # Setup instructions

 The following instructions will help you to get ready for [Strive School](https://strive.school/) 6 intense months!
-- Grab a decent text editor- Install a package manager
+- Install a package manager
 - Pimp your Terminal
+- Creating a github Account
+- Grab a decent text editor
 - Setup git and GitHub
 - Install Anaconda
 - Install Jupyter Notebooks
+- Pick an IDE

 ## GitHub account